 - Classes taught by Boston-based and adjunct Wheelock faculty members with extensive experience and expertise working with urban populations

-- Classes conveniently held in Worcester on nights and weekends
+- Classes conveniently held at Anna Maria College in Paxton, MA, on nights and weekends

 - Fully accredited by the Council on Social Work Education